eecolella/Underscore-Log/README.md

 #Goal

-Created a single and definitive cross browser tool for peaceful logging in development state and which allows with a simple replace and minification to go into production
+Created a single and definitive cross browser tool for peaceful logging in development state and which allows with a simple replace and minification to go into production.
+To accomplish this Underscrore Log is helped by Firebug Lite, using this basic functions, fixing some and adding others.

 ----------------------------------------------------------------------------